 Can I bring my stroller?

 You are welcome to bring your stroller into most LACMA galleries unless otherwise noted.
-If you prefer to leave your stroller outside, non-secured stroller parking is provided at two locations: outside the Resnick Pavilion and near the Art of the Americas Building on the L.A.
-Times Central Court.
+If you prefer to leave your stroller outside, non-secured stroller parking is provided outside the Resnick Pavilion.

 Where can I feed my baby?